- Garbage collection is every other week. Up to two cans of garbage can be collected each alternate week.

 - Each residence is allowed two cans of garbage, collected every other week.
 Each container shall not exceed four cubic feet or 110 litres in size (one standard garbage can size), and together with the contents, should weigh no more than 60 pounds.

 - EXTRA HOUSEHOLD GARBAGE STICKERS.
 If you have extra household garbage that will not fit within your curbside two can collection limit, place your excess garbage in a garbage bag and purchase an "extra garbage sticker" for the bag.
 Without the sticker, the collection crew will not pick up the extra bag.
-Extra garbage stickers cost $5.00 (incl taxes) and are available for purchase at the following locations:
+Extra garbage stickers cost $5.00 (includes taxes) and are available for purchase at the following locations:

 - There is no public garbage, green waste or recycling drop-off location available in White Rock.Residents and businesses can bring their surplus garbage for a fee to one of the following depots: